Science & Innovation

 We aspire to develop treatments that could provide meaningful benefit for patients with genetic and neurodevelopmental disorders.
 Leveraging human genetics and next-generation DNA sequencing, we are working on disorders that cause epilepsy, developmental delays and intellectual disabilities.

 With capabilities in multiple drug modalities, including small molecules, protein therapeutics, antisense oligonucleotides and gene therapy, Biogen pursues the most appropriate modality for each target.

-Small molecule therapeutics are often taken orally, as a pill, and can readily distribute into cells and tissues, which differentiates them from other modalities.
-Medicinal chemists aim to optimize the potency of starting molecules towards the desired biological target along with physical properties to maximize the potential of the medicine to treat disease.
+Small molecule therapeutics are often taken orally as a pill and can readily distribute into cells and tissues, which differentiates them from other modalities.
+Medicinal chemists aim to optimize the potency of starting molecules toward the desired biological target along with physical properties to maximize the potential of the medicine to treat disease.

 Therapeutic proteins, also referred to as biologics, are often as much as a thousand times the size of small-molecule drugs.
 Although this type of drug is much more complicated to make and characterize, using biologics allows scientists to attack serious disease in ways that might not be possible with other technologies.

 Antisense oligonucleotides (ASOs) are synthetic, single-stranded nucleic acids consisting of eight to 50 nucleotides which bind to RNA and are designed to interfere with target gene expression.
 ASOs utilize several distinct mechanisms to alter RNA and either restore desired protein expression or reduce and modify toxic proteins.